James M. French: Confederate military officer

 However, on May 26, 1862, immediately after the 51st Virginia participated in the ignominious defeat at the Battle of Lewisburg (where panicked Confederates escaped and burned the bridge over the Greenbrier River in their escape), Lt.
 French was released from the 51st Virginia to help recruit the 63rd Virginia Infantry in southwest Virginia and southern West Virginia.
 He received a commission as major (under Col. James J. McMahon, a Presbyterian minister who had previously served under Gen. Floyd).
-The 63rd Virginia trained at Camp Narrows near Pearisburg during the summer of 1862 and on September 12, 1862, scored their first victory, a skirmish at Montgomery Ferry in the Charleston Campaign, but withdrew from the Kanawha valley again, because reinforcements were needed after the Battle of Antietem in October 1862, and these troops were likely returned to Giles County to guard the narrows of the New River and Saltville, Virginia.
+The 63rd Virginia trained at Camp Narrows near Pearisburg during the summer of 1862 and on September 12, 1862, scored their first victory, a skirmish at Montgomery Ferry in the Charleston Campaign, but withdrew from the Kanawha valley again, because reinforcements were needed after the Battle of Antietam in October 1862, and these troops were likely returned to Giles County to guard the narrows of the New River and Saltville, Virginia.
 On December 17, 1862, they embarked trains at Wytheville and arrived to defend Richmond two days later.
 They camped and fought that winter in Southampton County, Virginia, and northeastern North Carolina, although Col. French was away recruiting much of the time.

 On April 15, 1863, Col. John Dils (1818–1895) and the Unionist 39th Kentucky home guard captured Col. French, together with his company surgeon, 14 officers and 70 men near Shelby Fork and Pikeville in eastern Kentucky, where they were attempting to recruit the 65th Virginia regiment (as well as dissuading Confederate sympathizers from enrolling in Col. Nathaniel C. Menifee's regiment, which had raided Pikeville and also engaged in atrocities).
 Col. French and other Confederate prisoners were taken to Camp Chase in Ohio.
 In part due to Col. Dils' high regard for Col. French's integrity (and Dils' prior imprisonment at the notorious Libby Prison in Richmond), they were exchanged for Union prisoners at City Point, Virginia, within a month, and many ceased fighting.
 Col. James French's brother George D. French commanded Company D of the 63rd Virginia, and would continue to command Company B under Col. Clarence J. Prentice of Kentucky, when the unit also was involved in atrocities.

 On September 13, 1863, Col. McMahon was removed from command of the 63rd Virginia, and Major French led the men to victory during the Battle of Chickamauga on September 18–21, 1863, where about 1/3 became casualties and Lt.Col.
 Abram Fulkerson (although technically of the 63rd Tennessee, and later a U.S. Congressman from Virginia) was among those receiving commendations for valor.
 However, Confederate forces were then defeated at the Battle of Missionary Ridge on November 25, 1863, and the unit's provisioning and disease problems worsened that winter.